Lupin3000/ESP/README.md

 ## Very Important

-The author of this repository (_information, scripts, code_) take no responsibility for your use or misuse (_or any damage of your devices_)!
+The author of this repository (_information, scripts, code_) take no responsibility for your use or misuse (_or any damage to your devices_)!
 Respect the law in your country/location/area!
 The information included at this repository is for educational purposes only!

 ## Information